Margie Ferris MS, CCC, Speech-Language Pathologist, Co-owner and Founder of Zen Zone

 Melissa has a degree in the field of Early Childhood Education.
 She is a teacher and the director of Sunset Nursery School with 25 years of experience in the field.
 Her passion is helping children reach their personal best while building self-esteem and confidence.
 She strives to make her lessons fun and exciting, teaching children through interactive hands-on experiences.
 Melissa is a child advocate, helping parents navigate through the special education process from determining what a child’s needs are, guiding through the evaluation process, and finding the right fit with therapies.

-Jess Erick, Office Manger & Instructor for Music ‘n Play and Mindful Together (Adults)
+Jess Erick, Office Manager & Instructor for Music ‘n Play, Mindful Teen, and Mindful Together – Adults

 Jess is a singer/songwriter, energy healer, and performer, renowned for using her unique combination of humour, keen observation, intuition, and love to hold safe space for all her groups.
 With a background in multiple modalities (science, art, spirituality) she places particular importance on creating a non-judgmental atmosphere where everybody can connect, thrive, and engage with their authentic self.